Ahaan578/How-Genesis-was-formed/README.md

 <h4> Everytime you apply you blinkers a camera of your side view and blindspot will appears on your cluster showing if it is safe to change lanes.
 If a car is passing by the car will beep if the driver stil decides to change lane the car will steer back into the lane or stop.</h4>
 <img src="blind spot assist" width="400" height="200" />

+<h2> Highway assist and Cruise control </h2>
+<h3> Highway assits is a features that keeps you car in the center of the lane.
+Giving the driver peace of mind for the driver.
+Depending on the model the car also might automatically change lanes when safe when it is safe to do.
+Cruise control keep your at the speed limit you chose or the car infront of you is going.
+Only if the speed of the car ahead of us is going according to the speed limit.
+When the from car breaks your car will also slow down and always maintain a sufficent gap between both cars. </h3>